Note: This restaurant closed on January 3, 2011. This review was written in 2009.

 For those who have been reading my reviews for some time, it’s no secret that I have a background in music.
 Growing up, I was exposed to a wide variety and played multiple instruments.
 For this reason, I tend to make lots of musical references when I write reviews.
 To me, music, food, and art all seem to go together.

-Sitting at a dinner last week watching the carefully controlled chaos, I couldn’t help but think of a fugue.
+Sitting at a dinner at Ten 01 last week, watching the carefully controlled chaos, I couldn’t help but think of a fugue.
 When I review any meal, I consider all of the parts swirling around and building on each other.
 The host, the server, the menus, bartender, sommelier, and finally the kitchen, each choreographed to come in at just the right moment.
 In some restaurants, there are more parts than others, but each one is no less important.
-When the moment arrives when the meal is finished and I sit back in my chair – all of those elements are now a composition.
+When the moment arrives and the meal is finished and I sit back in my chair – all of those elements are now a composition.
 I either see a perfect fugue or dissonance.

-Putting aside the emotional components, I mentally scored the composition: front of the house four stars, service four stars, quality of drinks four stars, sommelier four stars, quality of food 3.75 stars; it was one of the perfect meals I’ve had in Portland.
+Putting aside the emotional components, I mentally scored the composition: front of the house four stars, service four stars, quality of drinks four stars, sommelier four stars, quality of food 3.75 stars; it was an exceptional meal.
 That final dinner confirmed what I already suspected – Ten 01 is my restaurant of the year.

 When they opened in 2006, the food was panned by the Portland media, and the restaurant teetered on closing.
 Then owners Adam Berger and Michael Rypkema made a brilliant move.
 They hired a chef named Jack Yoss.
 He’d bounced around working at high-end restaurants over the years, putting in time as Chef de Cuisine at Postrio, and as the Executive Chef of the W Hotel in Westwood California.
 His experience showed.
 Over the next year, he slowly transformed every aspect of the food.